communitydata-io/www.communitydata.io/README.md

 Anyone can write data enhancers as standalone private or public scripts or post them to the enhancer repository for further collaboration.

 ### Data ownership

+One of the core principles of the Community Data project is that individual data documents can be maintained and owned by select individuals or groups of individuals.

+Proving ownership over data documents is performed by submitting a verification proof to any of the core disambiguation attributes for the object type.
+For example, a Person object would require posting a proof to Twitter, LinkedIn or a personal website.

+The Verification Service will add an ```owners``` attribute to the data document that contains the GitHub username for the user who posted the proof.
+Any pull-request to the data document by any GitHub user in the ```owners``` array be merged automatically without need for review.

 ### Data consumption